mateuslph/alura-books/README.md

+# Alura Book

+### React project created with guidance from the Alura platform

-# Getting Started with Create React App
+## Getting Started with Create React App

+Purpose of registering books

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).